bahaidev/textbrowser/README.md

     1. Add tooltips and table summaries, etc. back (see locale file for these and reapply any other unused) and add any missing ones describing how to use the elements
+1. Option to allow main browse field(s) to be reflected in heading instead of as a column to save space (e.g., Genesis or Genesis-Exodus as caption at top)
+1. Default field(s) and default value(s) for when no text is entered and a reasonable sample is desired to be shown.

 ## To-dos (Lower priority)